Preston Fassel: Career

 In 2018, it was announced that a film adaptation of the book was in development at Fangoria, with Fassel collaborating on the screenplay and serving as an executive producer alongside Sonnier and Phil Nobile Jr.

 In 2019, it was announced that Fangoria would publish Fassel's second novel, Beasts of 42nd Street, in 2020.
 In 2020, he served as the editor for Mick Garris' debut anthology, These Evil Things We Do.
 Following the 2020 sale of Fangoria to Tara Ansley and Abhi Goel, Fassel said that the publishing rights to Beasts had reverted to him, and that the option on the film rights to Our Lady of the Inferno would expire in 2022.
 In 2021, he published his first novella, a science fiction horror-comedy, The Despicable Fantasies of Quentin Sergenov, with 35% of proceeds going to The Trevor Project.

 In 2021 Fassel published his first nonfiction work, Landis: The Story of a Real Man on 42nd Street, the first ever biography of Sleazoid Express founder Bill Landis, which also includes a history of the magazine.
+It was later adapted into an audiodrama starring Kelli Maroney, produced by Fassel and Mark Alan Miller.

 In 2022, pre-production began on the feature film The Eyes of Jefferson, a fictionalized retelling of the life of Dallas serial killer Charles Albright, which Fassel co-wrote with director Jonathan Brownlee.

 In 2023, Beasts of 42nd Street was released through Cemetery Dance Publications.
 The book received mostly positive reviews and received an honorable mention at the 2024 Rondo Hatton Classic Horror Awards.

+From 2024-2025, Fassel was a staff writer for Hammer's Law, a webseries created and hosted by Darryl Isaacs.
+Fassel wrote eight episodes of the series.

+Fassel co-wrote the script for the 2026 thriller Marrow with director Mitch McLeod and star Jessica Dawn Willis, based on a story by McLeod.
+Inspired by a stalking incident from McLeod's own life, Fassel incorporated many autobiographical elements into the screenplay.
+Starring Michael Ironside and Danielle Harris, the film premiered to generally positive reviews at the USA Film Festival.

+In 2026, it was announced that a script by Fassel, Bridgette Wrona and the Whisper Creek Murders, based on a concept by Cameron Hazelwood, had been adapted into a film by Mary Beth McAndrews and starring Kelli Maroney.
+Fassel revealed to Daily Dead that he had written the role, described as "[the] resident Blanche DuBois, a resale shop proprietress with a shadowy connection to the town’s past," especially for Maroney.